team5735/SoftwareTrainingDocs/lessons/002_java_concepts_and_review.md

 ## Intro

-Welcome to Java!
+Welcome to our second lesson!

 If you've taken APCSA or otherwise know Java, this will be a review- feel free to tune us out until we get to the cooler stuff.
-If you're otherwise familiar with programming, I again apologize but we have to get everybody on the same page.
-If not, or if you're currently taking it, don't worry!
-We'll walk you through it step-by-step.
-If this lesson isn't enough, you can learn as you go and/or find a guide online to get you started.
-Remember, you can always go back and look at this document.
+If you're otherwise familiar with programming, you should be able to follow as we introduce Java's versions of basic concepts.
+If you don't know any programming, you can still follow if you put in the effort to learn how to think for coding as you go, whether that be by asking other software members or the leadership or the internet.

-And if you'd like to play with some code, you can mess around in the example repository that we cloned last time.
+And if you'd like to play with some code as you go, you can mess around in the example repository that you cloned last time.
+You can always throw away anything you don't like.

-We'll also cover some cool Java features that you might not have seen before.
+Even if you took APCSA, we'll cover some cool Java features that you might not have seen before, so pay attention for those.
 These work nicely with WPILib to help us write better code.

-## The Building Blocks of Java
+## Introduction to Java

-At its core, Java is all about **variables**.
-A variable is just a container for a piece of information.
-There are two main types of variables:
+### Java data types

 **Primitives:** These are relatively simple and small in number.